LeenBalkhi/Distributed_Systems/README.md

 * `Service/` - Contains the core business logic
 * `Zuul Gateway/` - Manages routing and load balancing between services
 * `README.md` - Project documentation

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request for any enhancements or bug fixes.

-## License

-This project is open-source and available under the MIT License.